 The easy way is to grab individual bags of chips.
 Simple to pass out, and when it’s gone…it’s gone.

-We keep plastic cups in the car, and I bring along a family sized bag of chips (for our family of 7).
+For a frugal idea, we keep plastic cups in the car, and I bring along a family sized bag of chips (for our family of 8).
 I portion out the chips into cups and pass them around to everyone.

 It keeps the mess down and is a more affordable way to make sure everyone gets some.